ProfJake/Assignment2/README.md

    *c) you can remove the local definitions for walking and running exercise objects if you haven't already*

+   *d) note that we are exporting the tracker from here.  if you read the package.json file you'll notice that trackerService is the main file for this module.
+Therefore whatever is exported from trackerService will be made available whereever this is imported (not the Exercise).*

-   ***d) save the file!***
+   ***e) save the file!***

-7) Inside the tracker directory, run:
+4) Look at the package.json file. this is the module metadata from its initial state.
+Currently it should some version 0.1.2  Go ahead and change the version number to **0.1.3.**

+*Then, run*

 	npm pack

-then LOOK at the package.json file (cat package.json) and look at how npm has updated the "dependencies" member for us.
-You can go in and change the version number to 0.1.3 if you'd like
+This should create a new .tgz file (**tracker-0.1.3.tgz**).

-8) Go into the ActivityTracker folder and run:
+5) Go into the ActivityTracker folder and run:

-    npm install "Path_to_your_tracker_folder"
+      npm install ../tracker/tracker-0.1.3.tgz

-check to make sure it all works by running:
+check to make sure it all works by running (from within the ActivityTracker folder):

 		node activityTracker.js

-As long as it works then you're basically done.
+As long as it works then you're ready for the final step.
 If it doesn't work, you may have to review these steps to make sure you've done everything here.
+Fix whatever is wrong, then re-pack the tracker module, and then re-install it into the ActivityTracker folder.

+**Notice**
+that the activityTracker.js file has more object literals to process AND the last object is a swimming object.
+This version of the tracker cannot recognize swimming activities.
+We'll fix this in the last step of the lab.

-By modularizing the Exercises, we've made it much easier to reuse them (DRY), made it easy to add more (extension) of them (open/closed), separated the functionality of the tracker from the functionality of the calculation (SRP), and we abstracted/encapsulated the things that can change.
+By modularizing the Exercises, we've made it much easier to reuse them (DRY), made it easy to add more (extension) of them, separated the functionality of the tracker from the functionality of the calculation (SRP), and we abstracted/encapsulated the things that can change.
 We can add as many "Exercises" to the program as we'd like, without ever having to change the trackerService file.
-Now Exercises can be "plugged in" elsewhere, if we need them.
+And Exercises can be "plugged in" elsewhere, if we need them.

-9) Now adding more types of activities is relatively easy.
+6) Now adding more types of activities is relatively easy.
 Currently the driver does not recognize "swimming".
-All we need is an else if branch in the exercise constructor, and a new Function Object for the appropriate calculation to fix this.
+All we need is an else if branch in the Exercise class constructor, and a new exercise function object for the appropriate calculation to fix this.

-Add a function Object named "swimming" the following formula:
+Add a function Object named "swimming" to the Exercise.js file.
+Use the following formula:

     calories burned = (6 * Weight in KG * 3.5) / 200;

 However, there is a slight problem.
 This formula only provides CALORIES BURNED PER MINUTE not total calories, unlike the other two formulae.
 To get the data we want, we need the time.

-Since we also need all exercise function signatures to match, that means you need all of them to accept three parameters (weight, distance, time).
+Since we also need all exercise function signatures to match, that means you
+need all of the function objects  to accept three parameters (weight, distance, time).
 In scenarios like this, it's ok to accept parameters that you will ignore.

-So walking and running now need a time parameter at the end of their signatures No need to change their calculations.
+So walking and running now need a time parameter added to  the end of their parameter lists, but thats it.
+There is no need to change their calculations.
 And swimming should have matching signature.
 In the swimming calculation, you can ignore distance parameter and return total calories using time and the given formula.

 We can add other types of exercise similarly, though we won't always need to add a new parameter; the formula for swimming just happened to need